Hafthor/loaf/README.md

 The per-request memory pooling came as I was building some applications that used a ridiculous amount of memory and how GC was pausing the world for many seconds.
 I found this silly given how there was almost no memory actually being shared between requests.
 I started thinking of how to introduce memory pooling into an existing language like Java, but this would have been a daunting task.

 Many of the other features of loaf just came from my years of experience and my bug bears about development.

+# On Syntax
+Of primary importance is readability.
+Part of that is avoidance of non-value added noise.
+This includes the requirement of named types.
+The syntax tries to be obvious.
+The language should be powerful, but not at the expense of encouraging opaque 'design patterns' like dependency injection.
+Design patterns are often evidence of language weakness. loaf is designed to support the goal of the patterns without the developer having to do it.